The Hudson Literacy Clinic Team

 Laura Caprini, B.Ed., Dip.Ed.

 Laura Caprini graduated from McGill University in 1992 with a Bachelor of Education Degree specializing in Early Childhood Education.
-She began her career as a resource teacher in Montreal’s inner-city Pointe St. Charles and in the Côtes-des-Neiges area of Montreal.
+She began her career as a resource teacher in Montreal’s inner-city Pointe St. Charles and in the Côtes-des-Neiges area.

 During this time, she attended Simon Fraser University and successfully completed a Graduate Diploma of Education in Middle Years Technology in the Classroom.